-Platinum was not recorded above the limit of detection in the King's Lynn phosphogypsum samples, and therefore is not considered to be a risk to human health, controlled waters or the environment.
+Platinum was not recorded above the limit of detection, as such is not considered to be a risk to human health, controlled waters or the environment.

 Strontium

 Strontium is a naturally occurring element which commonly occurs in gypsum.
 It is an alkaline earth metal, strontium is a soft silver-white or yellowish metallic element that is highly reactive chemically.